tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 char name[] = "Boba";
 ```

-It is evident they do not use the word "string" as a type here, instead using the type "char" and putting
+It is evident they do not use the word `string` as a type here, instead using the type `char` and putting
-the "[]" next to the variable name to indicate it is a char array.
+the `[]` next to the variable name to indicate it is a `char` array.
 This is referred to as a string in
 this case, the abstraction for the type just came later.
 I show you this to point out that
 the computer is the only one who sees the string as the array.
 Knowing this will help you understand
 how the computer is able to figure out things like how many letters belong to a word and give you a deeper